tjntomas/MI-Bluetooth-Remote-for-Home-Assistant/README.md

 Then run the script with sudo python3 bt_remote_event.py to see that it works.
 Sudo is necessary to access the input device.
 Then, in Home Assistant, you can subscribe to the mi_bt_remote event in developer tools.

-Now, set up the script as a daemon by copying the btmon.service file to your service directory, enable the service and start it.
+Now, set up the script as a daemon by copying the btmon.service file to your service directory.
+You need to edit the path to the pytthon script in the service file.
+Enable the service and start it.
 The daemon need to be run as user root.

 You can now use the events as triggers in automations in Home Assistant.